 Church Green Close

-Determination of any complaint will depend upon the circumstances and what investigations are required but PegasusLife aims to have a written determination from the Company Secretary within 28 days of actual receipt of the complaint.
+Determination of any complaint will depend upon the circumstances and what investigations are required but PegasusLife aims to have a written determination from the Company Secretary to you within 28 days of actual receipt of the complaint.

 Appeals should be made in writing to: